yandexdataschool/Practical_DL/README.md

 # Announcements
+* 7.10 - If you are considering project ideas, please contact us (slack >= mail) asap to know you exist.
+You don't have to know actual project topic - just tell us that you're there and you may be up to something.
 * 7.10 - We've now got [da feedback form](https://docs.google.com/forms/u/0/d/1HaODcG3vW7PAiQOUexZAwaZzrcGtVIYbJjymhLhgLYA/edit) - it's fully anonymous and you can send there whatever you won't send us via slack/mail.
 * 7.10 - Week3 lecture notes and homework uploaded.
 * 30.09 - Week2 homework (lasagne/cifar): Please do not forget to add deterministic=True for your neural network when computing accuracy (not when training)